Skip to main content

 In the project, open the NuGet Package Manager and set the package source to All.
 Install the following NuGet packages:

-Refer to the following topic to install and manage libraries using DevExpress NuGet feed: Setup Visual Studio’s NuGet Package Manager.
+Refer to the following topic to install and manage libraries using the DevExpress NuGet feed: Setup Visual Studio’s NuGet Package Manager.

 Configure the Dashboard Controller